April 1, 2026 10 min read

 Here's the problem with how every dividend tracker works.
 I've tried most of them — the apps, the spreadsheets people share on Reddit, the paid services.
 They all show the same dashboard: total portfolio value, dividend yield, annual income, maybe a bar chart of monthly payments.

-And none of that answers the only question I actually care about: which of my bills can my dividends pay right now?
+And none of that answers the only question I actually care about: how much of my monthly life does my estimated dividend income cover right now?

 $180,000 in a portfolio is a big number.
 It's also completely abstract.
 I can't feel $180,000.
 I can't point to $180,000 in my daily life and say "that's doing something for me right now."

-But four funded bills?
+But three core expenses covered?
 I can feel that.
 I know exactly what that means.
-It means four things I used to stress about — or at least think about — are just handled.
-Permanently.
-And growing.
+It means three things I used to think about every month are now mapped to portfolio income at current dividend estimates.
+And that coverage grows as the portfolio grows.

 That difference — between tracking a number and tracking what a number does for your life — is the entire idea behind what I eventually built.